dg1223/dg1223/README.md

 ### Hi there 👋
 This is Shamir!
-I am a software engineer and a data guy.
+I am a data scientist and software engineer.

 - 🔭 I’m a currently a free agent.
-Professiionally, I am a data scientist and business intelligence engineer.
-- 🌱 I’m currently learning full stack web development.
+- 🌱 I have worked as a data scientist for 7+ years.
+My most notable experience is building the data infrastructure of a tech start-up from scratch.
+- ⚡ I have learned the ropes on becoming a full-stack engineer.
+I'm currently learning React Native as part of upskilling myself.
 - 📫 How to reach me: Send me a message on https://www.linkedin.com/in/shamiralavi

 <!--